briandconnelly/BEACONToolkit/csv/doc/csv.md

 Because CSV files arrange data in a tabular format, each element shares some relationship with the corresponding element in other records.
-In other words, the elements along each column should contain data corresponding to the same aspect of whatever is being recorded in the dataset.
+In other words, the elements along each column should contain data corresponding to the same aspect of whatever is being recorded in the data set.
 In the example data above, the first element in each record represents the phenotype of the organism for which the measurement was taken.

 ## Annotating CSV Files

-To make datasets easier to understand, *metadata*, or additional information about the data, can be added through the use of *headers* and *comments*.
-A header row is used to describe the data stored in each column of a dataset.
+To make data sets easier to understand, *metadata*, or additional information about the data, can be added through the use of *headers* and *comments*.
+A header row is used to describe the data stored in each column of a data set.
 Although there is no official specification, many software packages that support headers expect them to be on the first line of the file.

-Comments allow CSV files to contain additional notes about the data, such as a description of when and where the data were acquired, how the dataset was obtained, or any remarks about a specific data point.
+Comments allow CSV files to contain additional notes about the data, such as a description of when and where the data were acquired, how the data set was obtained, or any remarks about a specific data point.
 Comments are identified by a single character, typically `#`, at the beginning of a line, and specify that all subsequent text on that line should be ignored.
 For comments that span multiple lines, a comment character must be included at the beginning of each line.
-The following dataset includes both headers and comments:
+The following data set includes both headers and comments:

     Temperature,Row,Column,Luminescence
     # Luminescence of evolved V. harveyi